Skip navigation

 The physiotherapist:

-• Acquires the education, training, and proficiency to apply infection prevention and control techniques in physiotherapy practice (e.g., when needling, suctioning).
+• Acquires education, training, and proficiency regarding best practice recommendations for infection prevention and control relevant to their practice.

-• Disposes of devices and materials according to best practices and established protocols.
+• Disposes of devices and materials according to best practice recommendations and established protocols.

 Related Standards